Developed with

 Programme dates and cost

-Based at Lincoln in Canterbury, the next Engage Programme (Pilot 3) will run 30 October to 1 November 2024.
-The cost of Pilot 3 is $500 +GST per participant (part-funded by Ministry for the Environment).
-Places are now limited.
+Based at Lincoln in Canterbury, the next Engage Programme will run 24 to 26 September 2025.
+The cost per participant is $1000 +GST.

 Need to get your team sector-smart?
 Talk to Rural Leaders about designing a tailored Engage solution for your business’s needs.